thingsboard/thingsboard.github.io/docs/pe/mqtt-broker/install/cluster/gcp-cluster-setup.md

 ---
 layout: docwithnav-pe-mqtt-broker
-assignees:
-- dshvaika
-title: Cluster setup using GCP infrastructure
+title: Deploy TBMQ PE Cluster on GCP with Kubernetes
-description: TBMQ microservices setup with Kubernetes in GCP GKE
+description: Deploy TBMQ PE Cluster on GCP with Kubernetes

 ---